Marketing should be doing more than just the hard sell, it should also be telling your story.

 Start at places like, What was the motivation for you to open a restaurant?
 What was the inspiration behind the menu?
 What is your relationship with the chef?
 How did you assemble your team?

 Do share your motivations.

-People who dine with you frequently are paying attention to what is going on, so fill them in on the motivations behind some of these decision.
+People who dine with you frequently are paying attention to what is going on, so fill them in on the motivations behind some of these decisions.
 Why did you expand your restaurant or open a second location?
 Why did you start working with a new farm?
-What inspired the renovations your made to the dining room?
+What inspired the renovations you made to the dining room?
 Who is this team member who has recently been promoted to manager?